Guide: Using Image Components in MDX for Astro | Writ In Light | Writ In Light

 Switching to MDX

 Wanted to use a more modular method to import images in blog articles.
 Found with general .md files text was easy but images were a bit more difficult to style.
-With .mdx can directly import the image in as .js
+With .mdx I can directly import the image in as .js

 Using Image Components in MDX